• Skip to primary navigation

 This handy javascript tool will help you calculate your exact click-through rate.
 It was created using big.js, which is a library that was designed to do calculations with very large numbers.
-You can also use the tool to estimate how many clicks your page with gain or
+You can also use the tool to estimate how many clicks your page with gain or lose if your CTR changes to any percentage you enter.

 Click Improvement/Loss Calculator